On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Preliminaries

-When the decision time is replaced by the much more powerful $|I|^{O(f(k))},$ we obtain the class XP, where each problem is polynomial-time solvable for any fixed value of $k.$ There is a number of parameterized complexity classes between FPT and XP (for each integer $t\ge 1$, there is a class W[$t$]) and they form the following tower:
+When the decision time is replaced by the much more powerful $|I|^{\OO(f(k))},$ we obtain the class XP, where each problem is polynomial-time solvable for any fixed value of $k.$ There is a number of parameterized complexity classes between FPT and XP (for each integer $t\ge 1$, there is a class W[$t$]) and they form the following tower:

-For the definition of classes W[$t$], see, e.g., \cite{DBLP:books/sp/CyganFKLMPPS15}.
-Due to a number of results obtained, it is widely believed that FPT$\neq$W[1], i.e. no W[1]-hard problem admits an FPT algorithm \cite{DBLP:books/sp/CyganFKLMPPS15}.
+For the definition of classes W[$t$], see, e.g., \cite{DBLP:series/txcs/DowneyF13,DBLP:books/sp/CyganFKLMPPS15}.
+Due to a number of results obtained, it is widely believed that FPT$\neq$W[1], i.e., no W[1]-hard problem admits an FPT algorithm \cite{DBLP:series/txcs/DowneyF13,DBLP:books/sp/CyganFKLMPPS15}.

-A parameterized problem $\Pi$ is in \emph{para-NP} if membership of $(I,k)$ in $\Pi$ can be decided in nondeterministic time $O(f(k)|I|^c)$, where $|I|$ is the size of $I$, $f(k)$ is a computable function of the parameter $k$ only, and $c$ is a constant independent from $k$ and $I$.
+A parameterized problem $\Pi$ is in \emph{para-NP} if membership of $(I,k)$ in $\Pi$ can be decided in nondeterministic time $O(f(k)|I|^c)$, where $|I|$ is the size of $I$, $f(k)$ is a computable function of the parameter~$k$ only, and $c$ is a constant independent from $k$ and $I$.
 Here, nondeterministic time means that we can use nondeterministic Turing machine.
-A parameterized problem $\Pi'$ is {\em para-NP-complete} if it is in para-NP and for any parameterized problem $\Pi$ in para-NP there is an FPT-reduction from $\Pi$ to $\Pi'$.
+A parameterized problem $\Pi'$ is {\em para-NP-hard}, if for any parameterized problem $\Pi$ in para-NP there is an FPT-reduction from $\Pi$ to $\Pi'$.